NickT80/Node-js-carshow/readme.md

 name      url      verb    desc.
 ===============================================
-INDEX   /dogs      GET   Display a list of all dogs NEW     /dogs/new  GET   Displays form to make a new dog CREATE  /dogs      POST  Add new dog to DB
+INDEX   /carshow      GET   Display a list of all carshow NEW     /carshow/new  GET   Displays form to make a new dog CREATE  /carshow      POST  Add new dog to DB
-SHOW    /dogs/:id  GET   Shows info about one dog
+SHOW    /carshow/:id  GET   Shows info about one dog

-INDEX   /campgrounds
+INDEX   /CarShows
-NEW     /campgrounds/new
+NEW     /CarShows/new
-CREATE  /campgrounds
+CREATE  /CarShows
-SHOW    /campgrounds/:id
+SHOW    /CarShows/:id

-NEW     campgrounds/:id/comments/new    GET
+NEW     CarShows/:id/comments/new    GET
-CREATE  campgrounds/:id/comments      POST
+CREATE  CarShows/:id/comments      POST